yanmatos/yanmatos/README.md

 - 👋 Hi, I’m @yanmatos
-- ⚡ I’m currently learning JavaScript and React
+- ⚡ I’m currently learning JavaScript, TypeScript and React

 <!---
 yanmatos/yanmatos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.